Site Update

 A Rare Glimpse into History: P&LE 518 in Century Green

-Few things are as thrilling as uncovering a long-lost piece of history—especially when it involves one of the cars here at Caboose Falls.
+There aren’t a lot of things as thrilling as uncovering a long-lost piece of history, especially when it involves one of the cars here at Caboose Falls.
 Thanks to railfan and super-sleuth Robert Bogie, we now have a remarkable addition to our archive: an image of Pittsburgh & Lake Erie (P&LE) Caboose #518 in its original configuration and second paint scheme!

 Continue reading “A Rare Glimpse into History: P&LE 518 in Century Green”